Social Anxiety

 Natural responses to stress can be misrepresented as symptoms.
 The symptoms you demonstrate can also be associated with multiple types of mental conditions.
 This is why arriving at a diagnosis can be such a complicated affair.
 Talking to a doctor about your symptoms can help you figure out what’s wrong and receive a proper diagnosis, which is where we at Mosh can be of service to you.

-Mosh is here to help you find a doctor who understands your situation and who can support you with your concerns.
-All of the doctors we work with are 100% independent – they aren’t beholden to any quotas or sales incentives, so your health and well-being are always their top priority.
-In other words, your Mosh doctor will only ever advise you on what they think is best for you.
+Mosh is here to help you find a practitioner who understands your situation and who can support you with your concerns.
+All of the practitioners we work with are 100% clinically independent, so your health and well-being are always their top priority.
+In other words, your Mosh practitioner will only ever advise you on what they think is best for you.

 What causes social anxiety in people?